zestsoftware/plonescripts/README.md

 Most scripts should be started from the command line by using

-> bin/instance run ./path/to/script.py --paramaters
+> bin/instance run ./path/to/script.py --parameters

 For some it also seems possible to run in a zeoclient/zeoserver setup, but do realise that you could run into ZODB conflict errors and degraded results if the database is also written to by other zeoclients.